I managed to flatten my leisure battery!

-After a few days of glorious sunshine without the controller , the batteries were up to 15.6V.
+After a few days of glorious sunshine without a controller , the batteries were up to 15.6V.
 This is too high, so obviously a controller was needed, so I made one.

 Here it is

-The battery voltage reaches around 14V and the relay operates which switches the solar panel OUT.
-The voltage drops to around 13.2V and the really drops out (minimizing drain on the battery) and the solar panel switches IN.
+The sun shines and the battery voltage rises to around 14V, then the relay operates which switches the solar panel OUT.
+The voltage gradually drops to around 13.2V and the relay drops out (minimizing drain on the battery) and the solar panel switches IN.
 The LED is simply to tell if its working or not.

 Update – After a weekend at a folk festival with overcast weather every day, the leisure battery showed around 13.5V every night and around 12.7V every morning.
 This was charging two phones and ipad, a laptop, operating the lights (including the awning light for around 3 – 4 hours).